mopidy/mopidy/.github/ISSUE_TEMPLATE.md

-Please use https://discuss.mopidy.com for support questions.
+Please use [discuss.mopidy.com](https://discuss.mopidy.com) for support questions.

-Bugs should only be used for confirmed problems with Mopidy and feature requests.
+GtHub Issues should only be used for confirmed problems with Mopidy and well-defined feature requests.